raganwald-deprecated/homoiconic/2010/10/vc_without_m.md

 The benefit of using PVC is that the concern of how to communicate with the domain logic server or servers is separated from controller logic.
 What if communication is over HTTP but you want to change it to RabbitMQ when loads increase?
 PVC manages this transition easily.
 Likewise, if the application grows and some resources are obtained from one server and some from another, this distinction is managed by the proxies and not by the controllers that use them.

 Up to now we've discussed a two server architecture.
 There's a domain server and there's an application server.
 Implied in this architecture is a third entity, a client web browser.
-Another architecture choice is a domain server and a client web *application*, where the application is written in Javascript, ActionScript, or some other technology.
-This essay will confine itself to talking about Javascript [Single Page Interface][spi] ("SPI") applications.
+Another architecture choice is a domain server and a client web *application*, where the application is written in JavaScript, ActionScript, or some other technology.
+This essay will confine itself to talking about JavaScript [Single Page Interface][spi] ("SPI") applications.

 If the SPI application features certain types of interactivity, implementing PVC makes sense.
 For example, if the application polls for model changes and may update a variety of view with the updated data, models are necessary and a proxy library such as [backbone.js][backbone] will do the trick.
 Such an application still benefits from separating controllers and views from models, so you end up with proxies, views, and controllers as separate entities with separate responsibilities.